Your Pet, Our Passion.

 6. Think carefully about wedding attire at your dog-friendly wedding

-If you want to involve your dogs in your wedding, it’s important to think carefully about the theme and their involvement, and forget about notions of having a well-dressed doggy-best man or bride pup.
+If you want to involve your dog in your wedding, it’s important to think carefully about the theme and their involvement, and forget about notions of having a well-dressed doggy-best man or bride pup.

 While we might love the idea of fancy wedding attire for our dog, they likely won’t agree!
 Dogs communicate with each other (and us) using dog body language, and wearing a costume can mask all this ‘dog talk’ and can easily lead to misunderstandings.